pseguel/IOx_GPSd/README.md

 ## Installing/Running the service

-Just install the package via IOxclient or Local Manager (not tested yet on Cisco Kinetic GMM, but it should work).
+Just install/activate/start the package via IOxclient or Local Manager (not tested yet on Cisco Kinetic GMM, but it should work).
-Once running, it will listen on TCP port 2947.
+Once running, the GPSd service will be listening on TCP port 2947.

 Keep in mind that a nat portmapping might be neeed on router side.